-Appendix C is a description of a Command Line Inter- 10 being presented by said test-enabled browser. face.
+Appendix C is a description of a Command Line Interface.
 Appendix D is a description of a Graphical User Interface (GUI) Map.

-Appendix E is a description of additional load testing information including a LoadTest Description, a 15 description of Load Test Playback Fidelity Comparison, a description of Notes on Simulating Many Users to induce a load test, and a description of Machine Adjustments for eValid LoadTest Operation.
+Appendix E is a description of additional load testing information including a LoadTest Description, a description of Load Test Playback Fidelity Comparison, a description of Notes on Simulating Many Users to induce a load test, and a description of Machine Adjustments for eValid LoadTest Operation.

-Appendix F is a description of WebSite Testing.
+45 Appendix F is a description of WebSite Testing.
 Appendix G is a description of WebSite Loading and Capacity Analysis.